Pushing the limits of time beyond the Big Bang singularity: The branch cut universe: Analytically continued Friedmann's equations

-In this expression, $dU$ represents the internal energy, $T$ is the absolute temperature, $S$ is the entropy, $P$ is the pressure, and $V$ is the volume of the analytical continued domain.
-We conclude that the analytic continued energy-stress conservation law in the expanding branch cut universe (\ref{ECln}) obeys the first law of thermodynamics.
+In this expression, $dU$ represents the internal energy, $T$ is the absolute temperature, $S$ is the entropy, $P$ is the pressure, and $V$ is the volume of the analytically continued domain.
+We conclude that the analytically continued energy-stress conservation law in the expanding branch cut universe (\ref{ECln}) obeys the first law of thermodynamics.